danieljprice/phantom/docs/dustgrowth.rst

 .. important::

- Dust growth is not restrained to single star simulations!
+ Dust growth is not restricted to single star simulations!
  You can use dustgrowth around binaries, you can put planets in your disc, you can tilt and warp everything if you want and many more.
 Be creative :).